ShiboXing/Fast_And_Curious/README.md

 ## how to install

-The server files folder is to be copied to a location with python installed and hosted by a web server (e.g. apache2).
-Then the game could be accessed with a browser visiting the corresponding address.
+The server files folder is to be copied to a linux terminal with python installed and hosted with a web server (e.g. apache2).
+Make sure https (443) port is open then the game could be accessed with a browser visiting the corresponding address (:443).

 Once the server files are deployed, run api.py to initiate the REST API (e.g.  python3 api.py)